pc9795/ds-algo-java/notes/ccdsap/advanced/heaps.md

 O(N)
 ```

+# Binomial Tree

-**Binomial Tree** -> A binomial tree of height of k is called Bk
+A binomial tree of height of k is called Bk

 1. It has 2^k nodes
 2. The number of nodes at depth d = kCd

 To check for n number of nodes what will be the binomial forest use the binary representation ex - 31 = 1 1 1 1 1 , it
 would be forest of B0, B1, B2, B3 and B4

 Bi==B(i-1) + B(i-1)

-**Binomial Heap**
+# Binomial Heap

+## Structure Property

-**Structure Property** -> A forest of binomial trees as dictated by the binary representation of n.
+A forest of binomial trees as dictated by the binary representation of n.

+## Heap-Order Property

-**Heap-Order Property** -> Each binomial tree is a min-gfg.heap or a max-gfg.heap.
+Each binomial tree is a min-heap or a max-heap.

+---
 We add at the last index and replace the root with last index (during extractMin) to maintain the compact array, i.e,
 a complete binary tree.